Police in Michigan say 4 killed, 17 injured after semitruck crashes into vehicles stuck in traffic

 The impact caused the semitruck and several vehicles to catch fire.
 Police said more than a dozen vehicles were involved in the crash.

-Police confirmed four deaths and said 17 people were injured and transported to nearby hospitals.
+Police confirmed four deaths and said 17 people, including the driver of the truck, were injured and transported to nearby hospitals.

-Michigan State Police Lt.
-Rene Gonzalez did not have further updates Sunday.
+Michigan State Police said Sunday that the victims were a 29-year-old man from Carson City who was driving a Ford pickup and three relatives from Lansing who were in a Chevy Trax.
+They were identified as a 20-year-old female, a 43-year-old female and a 47-year-old male.
+Police did not say how they were related.

+Authorities continued cleanup efforts Sunday and said I-96 near the site of the accident would “be closed for an indefinite period.”

 The Associated Press